aatmik-panse/ssthackers/README.md

 - **Multiple Feeds**: Hot (time-decay algorithm), New (chronological), Top (by time period)
 - **Aura Points System**: Gamification with +5 aura for post upvotes, +1 for comment upvotes
 - **User Profiles**: Customizable profiles with avatars, bio, location, and social links
+- **Admin Features**: Admin dashboard with ability to create posts on behalf of users

 ### UI/UX Features
 - **Responsive Design**: Mobile-first with desktop optimization